Zucchini Pizza Boats

 Our next Zucchini Week recipe is all about the Italian spin: Zucchini Pizza Boats.
 This quick and easy dinner recipe is kid friendly (hello, PIZZA), adult approved (also PIZZA! plus a built-in serving of veggies and skinny topping options), and the kind of satisfying weeknight meal we all need more of in our lives.

 A zucchini boat features fresh zucchini that are split in half, hollowed out down in the center to create a “boat” opening, then stuffed with any manner of your favorite toppings.
 Once the zucchini boats are filled, you bake them to tender perfection and dive on in.

-Zucchini is mild, so it lends itself well to a wide range of flavors.
+Zucchini is mild, so it lends itself well to a wide range of flavors (see this Zucchini Stir Fry for a delicious Asian-style prep).
 You can make zucchini boats with just about any blend of fillings and toppings, but this pizza version is hard to beat.
 I find that Italian ingredients pair with zucchini especially well.

 From the tomatoes in the pizza sauce to the basil on top to the bubbly, melty mozzarella cheese, each ingredient in this recipe works scrumptiously and naturally together.

 After a few forkfuls of these Zucchini Pizza Boats, you’ll wish that eating your vegetables could always and forever be this effortless and tasty!